$\gamma$-Cygni supernova remnant in $\gamma$-rays: signatures of trapped and escaped Cosmic Rays: Gas observations

 In this formula, $\mu$ is set to 2.8, reflecting a relative helium abundance of 25$\%$.
 The mass of a hydrogen nucleon is denoted as $m_\mathrm{H}$.
-The total column density of hydrogen atoms in each pixel is represented by $N_\mathrm{H} = 2N_\mathrm{H_2}$.
 The solid angle subtended by each pixel is given by $\Delta\Omega_\mathrm{px}$.
-The term ${\sum_\mathrm{px}} W_\mathrm{CO}$ accounts for the velocity binning of the data cube.
-It is calculated by summing the map content for the pixels within the target sky region and the specified velocity range, and then scaling by the velocity bin size.
+The term ${\sum_\mathrm{px}} W_\mathrm{CO}$ accounts for the velocity binning of the data cube, which is calculated by summing the map content for the pixels within the target sky region and the specified velocity range, and then scaling by the velocity bin size.